hvl71/simple-python-app-codespaces-v2/README.md

 # simple-python-app-codespaces-v2

 This repo is based on the simple-python-app-codespaces template.
-The idea is to extend the demo in simple-python-app-codespaces so the image that was hand-built in simple-python-app-codespaces gets built automatically via GitHub actions.
-For now we don't think about branches, test and pushing the image to a registry.
-I hope to add all these aspects in later demos so we end up with a modern CI/CD platform with preview enviornments fully cloud-based.
-We will see..:-)
+The only difference between simple-python-app-codespaces-v2 and simple-python-app-codespaces is that this repo adds a wrapper script for local build (build.sh) and a wrapper script for local execution of app (basically just docker run via run.sh).
+Step 6 below talks about build design.
+Obviously that is opinionated, but nevertheless reflects an approach that I have had very good experience with over the years in misc. contexts.

 ### 1. Open source via Codespaces